West Side Highway

 The Joe DiMaggio Highway, commonly called the West Side Highway and formerly the Miller Highway, is a 5.42 mi mostly surface section of New York State Route 9A (NY 9A), running from West 72nd Street along the Hudson River to the southern tip of Manhattan in New York City.
 It replaced the West Side Elevated Highway, built between 1929 and 1951, which was shut down in 1973 due to neglect and lack of maintenance, and was dismantled by 1989.
-North of 72nd Street the roadway continues north as the Henry Hudson Parkway.
+North of 72nd Street, the roadway continues as the Henry Hudson Parkway.

 The current highway was complete by 2001, but required reconstruction after the September 11 attacks that year, when the collapse of the World Trade Center caused debris to fall onto the surrounding areas, damaging the highway.
 It uses the surface streets that existed before the elevated highway was built: West Street, Eleventh Avenue and Twelfth Avenue.
 A short section of Twelfth Avenue still runs between 125th and 138th Streets, under the Riverside Drive Viaduct.
 Eleventh Avenue is a separate street north of 22nd Street.
 The portion between West 42nd Street and Canal Street is part of the Lincoln Highway.

 Route description

-The highway is a six-to-eight lane urban boulevard, with the northernmost section, from 59th Street to 72nd Street (where it becomes the Henry Hudson Parkway), elevated above a former rail yard adjacent to tracks still used by Amtrak.
+The highway is a six-to-eight lane urban boulevard, with the northernmost section, from 59th Street to 72nd Street (signed as the Henry Hudson Parkway), a freeway elevated above a former rail yard adjacent to tracks still used by Amtrak.
 Trucks and buses are allowed only on the surface section.
-The West Side Highway's surface section takes three names: West Street from the Battery Park Underpass north to Tenth Avenue, then Eleventh Avenue to 22nd Street, and finally Twelfth Avenue to 59th Street.
+The West Side Highway's surface section takes three names: West Street from the Battery Park Underpass north to Tenth Avenue, then Eleventh Avenue to 22nd Street, and finally Twelfth Avenue to 72nd Street.

 West Street

-The highway begins from Battery Park close to the mouth of the Brooklyn Battery Tunnel where it also accepts traffic from the southern terminus of the Franklin D. Roosevelt East River Drive.
+The highway begins from Battery Park close to the mouth of the Brooklyn-Battery Tunnel where it also accepts traffic from the southern terminus of FDR Drive.
 From there, the route passes close to the site of the World Trade Center at Vesey Street.
 The route continues with this name passing by numerous piers along the Hudson River until Gansevoort Street in the Meatpacking District where it becomes Eleventh Avenue.